-Dayton, Ohio, Mass Shooting Reportedly Kills 7 At Nightclub Just Hours After El Paso Massacre Claimed 20 Lives
+Dayton, Ohio, Mass Shooting Reportedly Kills 10 At Nightclub, Shooter Was ‘Heavyset White Male,’ Reports Say

 Myers also reported via Twitter that witnesses told him that the shooter had been killed.
 He said that workers at a nearby nightclub also showed him photographs of multiple lifeless bodies lying on the sidewalk in the area.

-Reports on social media from a person claiming to be an eyewitness also said that the suspected shooter was dead, according to the Dayton Daily News reporting. “”He tried to go into the bar but did not make it through the door.
-Someone took the gun from him and he got shot and is dead,” said a person on a Facebook account attributed to James Williams.
+Reports on social media from a person claiming to be an eyewitness also said that the suspected shooter was dead, according to the Dayton Daily News reporting.

+“He tried to go into the bar but did not make it through the door.
+Someone took the gun from him and he got shot and is dead,” said witness James Williams on his Facebook account.

 The incident began around 1 a.m.
 EDT on Sunday morning, according to a report by BNO News.